symplytheo/kierian/README.md

 2. POST `/auth/login` logs the user in.
 Request body requires `phone` and `pin`.

 3. GET `/auth/me` returns the user details including wallet info.
-Requires authorization token in the headers. `Bearer token`
+Requires authorization token in the headers. `Bearer token` is required

 ======== TRANSACTION ROUTES ======